soh4n-t/SOC-Lab-Monitoring-With-Wazuh-Suricata/docs/01-SOC-Lab-Environment-Setup.md

 It is the Wazuh dashboard.
 It is used to:
   - Run the three virtual machines
-  - Access the Wazuh Dashboard through a web browser
+  - Access the Wazuh Dashboard through a web browser Before doing anything, first check for connectivity between the three virtual machines.
+Arrange the 3 machines in the same subnet (I prefer Nat).